Samboja651/AI_WILDLIFE_RANGER/README.md

 ### Setup Database

 Paste the content of `schema.sql` into your mysql and execute.\
-Add the portion of the real_time data to the database.\
+Add the portion of the real_time data to the database by the running command below.\
 Run the `main.py` file or `python3 main.py` to seed the database.

 ## Environment Setup